git-bug/git-bug/doc/architecture.md

 Here is the internal architecture of git-bug.
 As you can see, it's a layered architecture.

-As a general rule of thumbs, each layer use the directly underlying layer to access and interact with the data.
+As a general rule of thumb, each layer uses the directly underlying layer to access and interact with the data.
 As an example, the `commands` package will not directly use the `bug` or `repository` package.
 It will request the data from the `cache` layer and go from there.
 Of course, the `commands` package will ultimately use types defined in the lower level package like `Bug`, but retrieving and changing the data has to go through the `cache` layer to ensure that bugs are properly deduplicated in memory.

 ## repository